gesf/sapi-marketplace/README.md

 # SAPI Marketplace

-This repo holds all apps (mobile & web in different frameworks) listed in the Marketplace section.
+This repo holds all apps (mobile, web, tv & desktop using different frameworks) listed in the Marketplace section.